-THIS PRO XY CA RD IS VA LY WHEN SIGNED AND DATED.
-DETACH AND RETUR N THIS PO ORTION ON The ISE, INC. Board of Directors recommends you vote FOR ALL of Ror All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. following nominees: Election of Directors, each to serve until the Company's 2024 Annual Meeting of Stockholders or until such person's successor is duly elected and qualified.
-0 0 0 Nominees: 01) Peter K. Miller 02) Tomas J. Heyman The Board of Directors recommends you vote FOR the foll owing proposal For Against Abstain 2.
-To ratify the appointment of Ernst & Young LLP as December 31, 2021. the Co ompany's Independ ent registered public accounting firm for the year ending O 0 0 adm se sign exactly as your name(s) appear(s) hereon.
-When sig Inistrator, or other fiductary, please give full title as such.
-Joi onally, all holders must sign, if a corporation or partnership, arhership name by authorized officer. nt own ers should each sign ahuro (DI EASE SIGN WITHIN BOX) Date Sinnature (Joint Ownerc) Date
+D53146-P54429 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+For Withhold For All To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+OPTINOSE, INC. The Board of Directors recommends you vote FOR ALL of the following nominees: 0 0 Election of Directors, each to serve until the Company's 2024 Annual Meeting of Stockholders or until such person's successor is duly elected and qualified.
+0 01) Peter K Miller 02) Tomas J. Heyman The Board of Directors recommends you vote FOR the following proposal: For Against Abstain To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2021. О 0 0 NOTE: To transact any other business that is properly brought before the Annual Meeting or any adjournments or postponements thereof.
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
+All holders must sign. if a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date